-4.3.2 Pilot - NSCG Option Agreement
+4.3.1 Pilot - NSCG Option Agreement

 On September 20, 2011, Pilot Gold purchased a Mining Option Agreement ("Option Agreement") for the Kinsley property from Animas.
-The Option Agreement was formerly among Intor, NSGC, and Animas.
+The Option Agreement was formerly among NSGC, Intor (a subsidiary of NSGC), and Animas.
 The agreement covered the SOZA and Trust claims, as well as the original 134 ACE claims staked between 2000 and 2004, which together comprise the southern claim block.
-All claims staked subsequent to signing of the agreement and falling within a one-mile (1.61 kilometres) Area of Interest are subject to the royalty provisions outlined below.
-All claims staked subsequent to the signing of the agreement and falling within a five-kilometre Area of Interest around the southern claim block become subject to the terms of the Option Agreement.
+All claims staked subsequent to signing of the agreement and falling within a one-mile (1.61-kilometre) Area of Interest are subject to the royalty provisions outlined below.
+All claims staked subsequent to the signing of the agreement.
 All but 13 of the KN claims in the northern claim block are within the Area of Interest; the 13 that lie outside the Area of Interest are located at the far northern end of the northern claim block.
-However, they were included in the Option Agreement and are subject to the same terms as claims located within it
+However, they were included in the Option Agreement and are subject to the same terms as claims located within it.